fabritsius/emailer/README.md

 Program
 ```

-You can find a better example with data in [this gist](https://gist.github.com/fabritsius/3f4b0a1b3a6a275c9411eb74e3ed2830).
+You can find a better example without hard coded variables in [this gist](https://gist.github.com/fabritsius/3f4b0a1b3a6a275c9411eb74e3ed2830).

 ## Features